PSUmodeling/Cycles/docs/index.md

 The keyword tags `CLAY` and `SAND` are the clay particle size fraction and sand particle size fraction of each soil layer in %.

-`ORGANIC` is the organic matter concentration of each layer in %.
+`SOC` is the soil organic carbon concentration of each layer in %.
-The organic matter concentration of each layer is converted to C and N concentration to initialize the stabilized soil C and N pools when the simulation is started, using a conversion of 0.58 %C per % organic matter and a soil organic matter C:N ratio of 10:1.
+The organic carbon concentration of each layer is used to calculate N concentration to initialize the stabilized soil C and N pools when the simulation is started, using a soil organic C:N ratio of 10:1.
 The microbial biomass C and N pools are also initialized as 3% of the pool sizes of stabilized soil C and N.

 `BD` is bulk density in Mg/m<sup>3</sup>, and `FC` and `PWP` are the field capacity and permanent wilting point volumetric water contents, respectively, in m<sup>3</sup>/m<sup>3</sup>.